AdobeDocs/experience-manager-64.en/help/communities/solr.md

 To get started with the install for either SolrCloud or standalone mode:

-* download AEM-SOLR-MLS zip archive to server hosting Solr
+* Download AEM-SOLR-MLS zip archive to server hosting Solr
-* unpack the archive
+* Unpack the archive

 #### SolrCloud Mode - Advanced MLS {#solrcloud-mode-advanced-mls}